 Resources & Equipment

 - Patient Safety Training Center (PSTC) at DHMC: This 8,000-square-foot, state-of-the-art simulation center features high-tech mannequins and simulation equipment to produce realistic clinical scenarios to train caregivers in a safe learning environment.
 Using these lifelike patient simulators, medical staff are able to hone and improve their skills in a multitude of environments including the operating room, emergency room, and ICU through repetition and practice.
-Specifically for orthopaedics, a three-dimensional computerized arthroscopy simulator has been obtained to develop and improve surgical arthroscopy skills in the knee and shoulder.
+Specifically for orthopaedics, a three-dimensional computerized arthroscopy simulator is available to develop and improve surgical arthroscopy skills in the knee and shoulder.
 Once the resident has mastered the ability to perform diagnostic arthroscopy (based on a computerized grading system) the learner advances to the challenges of many surgical arthroscopy cases (including ACL reconstruction, meniscal repair, rotator cuff repair, distal clavicle excision, etc.).
 This method of learning where skills are taught and reinforced through repetition is much more powerful than the traditional apprenticeship model used in orthopaedic surgery where the junior resident often learns by observation for an extended period of time.
-Our PGY1 Bioskills course is taught throughout the year at the PSTC using sawbone materials and orthopaedic equipment to gain skills in spine, arthroplasty and trauma surgical techniques
+Our PGY1 Bioskills course is taught throughout the year at the PSTC using sawbone materials and orthopaedic equipment to gain skills in spine, arthroplasty and trauma surgical techniques.

 - Anatomy/Dissection Room: The Department of Anatomy at The Geisel School of Medicine at Dartmouth includes a full-featured cadaver dissection facility that is available and used for anatomy teaching.
 Additional cadaver specimens and limbs are frequently made available throughout the year for special purposes.
 Anatomical dissections are performed annually during the anatomy dissection course and the PGY1 Bioskills course.